shravanimamidala/BackPropagation_Calculations/README.md

 Enter input values (space-separated): 0.9 0.1

-📊 Step 4: View the Forward and Backward Pass
+📊 **Step 4: View the Forward and Backward Pas**s
 After entering the input and weights, the network will:

-Perform a forward pass, calculating all activations with detailed explanations.
+1.Perform a forward pass, calculating all activations with detailed explanations.

-Perform a backward pass, calculating all gradients and deltas layer by layer.
+2.Perform a backward pass, calculating all gradients and deltas layer by layer.

 This helps you trace how:

-Inputs are transformed into outputs
+* Inputs are transformed into outputs

-Errors propagate backward through the network
+* Errors propagate backward through the network

-Gradients are computed for each weight
+* Gradients are computed for each weight

-📜 License
+📜 **License**
 This code is open for educational and research use.
 Feel free to adapt and extend it.